tezos/tezos/src/proto/alpha/docs/language.md

 A `COMPARE` operation is defined in an ad hoc way for each comparable type, but the result of compare is always an `int64`, which can in turn be checked in a generic manner using the following combinators.

+   * `COMPARE`:
+     Compares two elements of the same type and returns an `int64`.
 The result of `COMPARE` is `0` if the compared values are equal, negative if the first is less than the second, and positive otherwise.
+        :: 'comparable : 'comparable : 'S   ->   int64 : 'S

    * `EQ`:
      Checks that the top of the stack EQuals zero.